Stress is a normal part of everyone’s life. When we feel it in brief

 on its own anxiety.

-Psychotherapy helps people learn to manage stress more effectively.
+Psychotherapy helps people learn to manage stress and situations that arouse a great deal of emotion more effectively.

 It is important not to tell yourself that stress just happens,